 Do you know a high school student who is starting the college search process?
 Share your stories about Wright State and encourage them to schedule a campus visit.
 They will learn about academics, campus life, scholarships, the admissions process, and much more.

 Interested in becoming more involved in the recruitment process?
 Become a RaidR (Raider Recruiter) volunteer: volunteer with the Office of Admissions or lend a hand at Raider Open Houses, write to our prospective students, and much more.

 RaidRs stands for Raider Recruiters.
-The Raider Network members are alumni or sometimes parents who represent Wright State University for the Office of Undergraduate Admissions in a host of outreach activities.
+The Raider Network members are alumni who represent Wright State University for in a host of outreach activities.

 Our RaidR Network is everywhere, including many places that our faculty and staff cannot be.
 Through this network, we hope to use the presence and involvement of our alumni to reach schools, neighborhoods, and communities, and especially those underserved by traditional educational resources.

 - Volunteer with the Office of Undergraduate Admissions